 - Advises the Women in Technology and the Society of Women Engineers student groups.

-- Teaches training sessions in digital scholarship, instructional technology, and information technology applications.
+- Co-teaches the third-year Scholars course and facilitates workshops in digital scholarship, instructional technology, and information technology applications.

 - Serves as the Drupal Administrator and develops IT strategies and policies.